jfy133/eager1-tips-and-tricks/docs/output_interpretation.md

 **median fragment length**  The median fragment lenght of mapped reads.
 This value is expected to be low for ancient DNA (between 30-75bp, depending on the age and preservation of the material).
 Data from: MapDamage/Damageprofiler.

 **GC content in %** The GC content across all mapped reads.
+This value should be close to the GC proportion of your reference genome.
+When working with NextSeq data single-end sequenced data, values significantly higher than expected may stem from the poly-G tails the machine adds to short fragments.
+If you believe you suffer from this issue after looking into your fastq files, you can utilise a tool like `fastp` to correct your raw data.
 Data from Qualimap.

 ## Files